 - One of the three standard field sobriety tests given by police officers in Oregon.
 HGN is the involuntary movement (jerking) of the eyes when subjected to a stimulus such as a pencil or finger moving in front of the eyes.
 There are six possible clues on this test that the officer looks for.

 - Implied Consent:

-- Refers to the promise you made when you applied for a license in Oregon where you agreed to take a breath sample if you were ever arrested for a DUII.
+- Implied consent is the implied promise you made when you drove a motor vehicle on a public roadway in Oregon.
 DMV may suspend your license if you take and fail a breath test, or if you refuse a breath test.

 - Implied Consent Hearing:

 - The Oregon DMV hearing that you may request if you are arrested for DUI and you either fail or refuse a breath test.
 The hearing must be requested within 10 days of the DUII arrest, and at the hearing, you can challenge the officers arrest, and the breath test result or refusal.
 If you prevail at the hearing, your license will not be suspended by DMV for the breath test failure or refusal.
 However, your licence will still be suspended if the arrest results in a DUI conviction.

 - If you are suspended by Oregon DMV or by a court you may be eligible for a hardship license.
 This partially re-instates your Oregon driving privileges for limited purposes.
 Such as to drive to work or to treatment classes.
 Hardship license applications and procedures can be found at http://www.oregon.gov/ODOT/DMV/driverid/hardship.shtml

 - A standard field sobriety test.
 The one leg stand requires the driver to stand still without swaying or raising arms, and hold one leg six inches off the ground for 30 seconds.
 There are four possible clues that an officer will look for to determine if the driver passed or failed this FST.